KasparEtter/ef1p/pages/email/email.md

 - [`BIMI-Selector`](https://datatracker.ietf.org/doc/html/draft-blank-ietf-bimi-02#section-5.1):
   The sender can use this header field to specify a selector other than `default`.
   The format of the header field value is `v=BIMI1; s={Selector}`.
-  The sender should cover this header field with a [DKIM signature](#domainkeys-identified-mail) and the recipient should ignore this header field otherwise.
+  The sender should cover this header field with a [DKIM signature](#domainkeys-identified-mail), and the recipient should ignore this header field otherwise.
 - [`BIMI-Location`](https://datatracker.ietf.org/doc/html/draft-blank-ietf-bimi-02#section-5.2):
   The incoming mail server can use this header field to record the locations